Sports Coach Logo Sports Coach Training Principles Fitness Components

 Nurse Susan explains that if you have a wrist injury, there are ways you can keep up with your workouts while letting your wrist recover.

-Wrist injuries are pretty common among gym-goers, especially if you are in the business of lifting heavy weights or doing lots of intense bodyweight exercises.
-Whether you are dealing with a strain, a sprain, or a broken bone, there are still lots of ways you can keep up with your workouts while letting your wrist recover.
-If you are feeling a little defeated after injuring your wrist, keep these nine tips in mind and give them a try during your next training session.
+Wrist injuries are common among gym-goers, especially if you are in the business of lifting heavy weights or doing lots of intense bodyweight exercises.
+Whether you are dealing with a strain, a sprain, or a broken bone, there are still many ways to keep up with your workouts while letting your wrist recover.
+If you feel a little defeated after injuring your wrist, keep these nine tips in mind and try them during your next training session.

 Use Resistance Bands

-Holding dumbbells or a barbell is probably out of the equation if you have an injured wrist.
-But, that does not mean you have to forgo resistance training.
-Try swapping out your weights for resistance bands for a few weeks while letting your wrist heal.
+Holding dumbbells or a barbell is out of the equation if you have an injured wrist.
+But that does not mean you have to forgo resistance training.
+Swapping out your weights for resistance bands for a few weeks while letting your wrist heal.

-You can use resistance bands to do almost all of the same exercises that you would do with weights, including standard upper body moves like chest presses, shoulder presses, bicep curls, and chest flyes.
+You can use resistance bands to do almost all the same exercises with weights, including standard upper-body moves like chest presses, shoulder presses, bicep curls, and chest flies.

-It is easy to keep your wrist in a neutral position and avoid flexing or extending it with resistance bands.
-Since they are so light, you also do not have to worry about fatiguing the small muscles in the wrists and hands.
+With resistance bands, it is easy to keep your wrist in a neutral position and avoid flexing or extending it.
+Since they are so light, you also do not have to worry about fatiguing the small muscles in your wrists and hands.

 Try Kettlebells